 Another neat system is one organized according to the classification system outlined on our "Pigeon-Holing Our Discoveries" page, in the "Names and Classification" section.
 In other words, the notes' subdivisions would coincide with the classification categories into which all living things are placed.
 Thus, plants would be in one part of the notebook, animals in another.
 Within the animal section, birds would be in one place, insects in another.
 Within the bird section, you might begin with the loon family, and continue with the grebe family.
 This system has the advantage of placing like kinds of information together, instead of having BEANS next to BEAVERS.

+At the right you see some suggested subdivisions for such an encyclopedia.
 You might also add sections on ECOLOGY, EVOLUTION, GEOLOGY... whatever turns you on.

 If you keep your notes on a computer instead of in a notebook you may want to organize them in various folders or subdirectories on your computer's hard disk.
 If you're using the Windows Platform, as most of us are, you can see your computer's folder or directory structure using the "My Computer" program.
 Find the "My Computer" icon your desktop and double click it.